sykloid/skynet/doc/source/math/combinatorics.rst

     Generates the next lexicographical permutation of the given items, following the given one. ``items`` must be a finite iterable consisting of items which are comparable.

+.. function:: number_of_partitions(n)

+    Computes the number of ways in which the given number ``n`` can be expressed as the sum of positive integers.